Green Day - Biography

 Charged with their new-found unity and a sense of purpose, the group recorded and released the album American Idiot (Reprise) in 2004.
 It had been four years since the band had released an album of new material.
 Propelled by their hit single, “American Idiot,” the album debuted at #1 in the US.
 American Idiot was basically a “punk rock opera” concept album detailing the journey and travails of a fictitious “Jesus of Suburbia.”
 The album showed a remarkable growth in the band's songwriting abilities and, even though some of the subjects covered were controversial, it appealed to a wide base of music listeners.
 American Idiot was also a hit with critics and won the band seven MTV Music Awards as well as a Grammy for Best Rock Album in 2005.
 One of the singles from the album, the moody “Boulevard of Broken Dreams,” won the 2006 Grammy for Record of the Year.
 In support of the album, the group embarked on their most extensive tour to date, playing mostly sold-out performances around the world.
 Green Day played a series of two shows at the Milton Keynes National Bowl in England to combined crowds of over 130,000 people.
 They filmed and recorded these shows for release in 2005 as the CD/DVD Bullet in a Bible (Reprise).
 Also in 2005, Green Day pulled their early catalog masters from Lookout!
 Records, citing a breach of contract due to unpaid royalties.
 Their early material was subsequently reissued by Reprise in 2007.

 After the exhausting touring and promotional cycle for American Idiot and Bullet in a Bible was completed, the group took more time off and took their time writing new material.
 In late 2007, another mysterious band appeared, this time a garage rock band called the Foxboro Hot Tubs.
 Bearing a remarkable musical resemblance to Green Day, when they released their debut EP, Stop Drop and Roll!!!
-(Jingle Town), it was revealed that it was indeed Green Day along with keyboardist Jason Freese and guitarists Jason White and Kevin Preston.
+(Jingle Town), it was revealed that it was indeed Green Day along with keyboardist Jason Freese and guitarists Jason White and Kevin Preston (from Los Angeles rock band Prima Donna).
 (White and Freese are also backing touring musicians for Green Day's expanded live band).